MicrosoftDocs/biztalk-docs/biztalk/core/how-to-import-biztalk-settings-using-settings-dashboard.md

 ms.author: "mandia"
 manager: "anneta"
 ---
-# How to Import BizTalk Settings Using Settings Dashboard
+# Use Settings Dashboard to import or export BizTalk Settings

+## Overview
 Using the BizTalk Settings Dashboard, you can export the settings from a [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] environment and import them to another [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] environment, thereby reducing the overall time-to-solution.
 This is especially useful in scenarios where the administrators try to tune [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] performance in a staging environment, and upon achieving the desired results, they can import the settings into a production environment.
 This topic provides step-by-step procedure to import the BizTalk Group, Host, and Host Instance settings using Settings Dashboard.

-> [!NOTE]
+> [!TIP]
->  You can also import the BizTalk settings using BTSTask command-line utility.
-For more information about importing, see [How to Import BizTalk Settings Using BTSTask](../core/how-to-import-biztalk-settings-using-btstask.md).
+> The BTSTask command-line utility can also be used to import or export the Group, Host, and Host Instance settings.
+See [Import or export BizTalk Settings Using BTSTask](how-to-import-biztalk-settings-using-btstask.md).

+## Prerequisites
+ To perform this operation, you must be signed in as a member of the BizTalk Server Administrators group.

+## Import the BizTalk group, host, and host instance settings

 > [!IMPORTANT]
->  To import the BizTalk Server settings from a certain environment, you should have already saved and exported those settings in an XML file.
-For more information about exporting the settings, see [How to Export BizTalk Settings Using Settings Dashboard](../core/how-to-export-biztalk-settings-using-settings-dashboard.md) or [How to Export BizTalk Settings Using BTSTask](../core/how-to-export-biztalk-settings-using-btstask.md).
+>  To import the BizTalk Server settings from a certain environment, you should have already saved and exported those settings in an XML file. **Export BizTalk Settings** (in this topic) or [Import or export BizTalk Settings Using BTSTask](how-to-import-biztalk-settings-using-btstask.md) can help.

  By importing the XML file, you can replicate the required BizTalk Server settings on the target machine.
 Using the Settings dashboard, you can import the Group, Host, and Host Instance settings and map the properties of one to another.
 Following are the necessary assumptions for importing the settings: